babapooja/task-manager-frontend/README.md

 This frontend application is developed using Angular, and is deployed on Azure at - [Task Manager](https://task-manager.azurewebsites.net/).
 To implement this application, followed tutorial by [Devstackr - Build a Task Manager Application](https://youtu.be/V-CeWkz1MNQ)

+To style the application, made use of SASS.

 ## Features

 1. Login: User can login to the application by entering the email address and the password.
 If the user has not registered then error message will be displayed.